 • The Environment Agency 'AIMS' flood defence dataset gives further information on all flood defence assets within the district.
-The following locations benefit from flood defences at a lower (or unknown) standard of protection in the Stratford-on-Avon district.
+The following locations benefit from flood defences at a lower (or unknown) standard of protection in the Warwick District.

 Table 6-2: Locations shown in the 'EA AIMS' data set